AmirElrahep/Sudoku/README.md

 ## General Information

 This is a modern implementation of the classic game Sudoku.
-Unlike most Sudoku games, this is stress free as there is no pressure to finish the puzzle quickly and there is no scoring system.
+Unlike most Sudoku games, this is stress-free as there is no pressure to finish the puzzle quickly and there is no scoring system.
 The current puzzle is never saved, so the user can quit and start a new game without the limitation of finishing a puzzle before moving on.

-Motivation behind the project was to make an elegant looking desktop application of the game Sudoku that provided a stress free playing environment.
+Motivation behind the project was to make an elegant looking desktop application of the game Sudoku that provided a stress-free playing environment.

 ### Built With